-- Knocked-out tooth
+- Knocked-out teeth

-- Lost Filling
+- Lost fillings

-- Lost Crown
+- Lost crowns

-- Broken Braces
+- Broken braces

 - Soft tissue injuries

-Toothaches.
 First, thoroughly rinse your mouth with warm water.
 Use dental floss to remove any lodged food.
 If your mouth is swollen, apply a cold compress to the outside of your mouth or cheek.
 See your dentist as soon as possible.

 Save any pieces.
 Rinse the mouth using warm water; rinse any broken pieces.
 If there’s bleeding, apply a piece of gauze to the area for about 10 minutes or until the bleeding stops.
 Apply a cold compress to the outside of the mouth, cheek, or lip near the broken/chipped tooth to keep any swelling down and relieve pain.
 See your dentist as soon as possible.

-Knocked-out tooth.
 Retrieve the tooth, hold it by the crown (the part that is usually exposed in the mouth), and rinse off the tooth root with water if it’s dirty.
 Do not scrub it or remove any attached tissue fragments.
 If possible, try to put the tooth back in place.
 Make sure it’s facing the right way.
 Never force it into the socket.
 If it’s not possible to reinsert the tooth in the socket, put the tooth in a small container of milk (or cup of water that contains a pinch of table salt, if milk is not available) or a product containing cell growth medium, such as Save-a-Tooth.

 See your dentist right away.
 Until you reach your dentist’s office, to relieve pain, apply a cold compress to the outside of the mouth or cheek in the affected area.
 Take an over-the-counter pain reliever (like Tylenol or Advil) if needed.

-Lost Filling.
 As a temporary measure, stick a piece of sugarless gum into the cavity (sugar-filled gum will cause pain) or use an over-the-counter dental cement.
 See your dentist as soon as possible.

 If a wire breaks or sticks out of a bracket or band and is poking your cheek, tongue, or gum, try using the eraser end of a pencil to push the wire into a more comfortable position.
-If you can’t reposition the wire, cover the end with orthodontic wax, a small cotton ball, or piece of gauze until you can get to your orthodontist’s office.
+If you can’t reposition the wire, cover the end with orthodontic wax, a small cotton ball, or a piece of gauze until you can get to your orthodontist’s office.
 Never cut the wire, as you could end up swallowing it or breathing it into your lungs.
 See your dentist as soon as possible.

 Temporarily reattach loose braces with a small piece of orthodontic wax.
 Alternatively, place the wax over the braces to provide a cushion.
 See your orthodontist as soon as possible.
 If the problem is a loose band, save it and call your orthodontist for an appointment to have it re-cemented or replaced (and to have missing spacers replaced).

-Abscess.
 Abscesses are infections that occur around the root of a tooth or in the space between the teeth and gums.
 Abscesses are a serious condition that can damage tissue and surrounding teeth, with the infection possibly spreading to other parts of the body if left untreated.
-See your dentist as soon as possible.

-Because of the serious oral health and general health problems that can result from an abscess, see your dentist as soon as possible if you discover a pimple-like swelling on your gum that usually is painful.
+Because of the serious oral health and general health problems that can result from an abscess, see your dentist as soon as possible if you discover a pimple-like swelling on your gum that is usually painful.
 In the meantime, to ease the pain and draw the pus toward the surface, try rinsing your mouth with a mild salt water solution (1/2 teaspoon of table salt in 8 ounces of water) several times a day.

-Soft-tissue Injuries.
 Injuries to the soft tissues, which include the tongue, cheeks, gums, and lips, can result in bleeding.
 To control the bleeding, here’s what to do:

-- Rinse your mouth with a mild salt-water solution
+- Rinse your mouth with a mild salt-water solution.

 - Use a moistened piece of gauze or tea bag to apply pressure to the bleeding site.
 Hold in place for 15 to 20 minutes.